 - identifying and prioritising areas of tax administration requiring improvement; and

-- the general public including taxpayers, tax practitioners and representative bodies;
+- the general public, including taxpayers, tax practitioners and their representative bodies;

 Critical to our role is our ability to anticipate and respond to changes, including increasing community expectations for more effective complaints handling and associated improvements to the tax system.
 Adapting to this changing environment remains an ongoing challenge for the office.